ingkebil/development/development/production.md

 Use the `--force` for the creation  of  environment (removing a previously existing environment of the same name).

 See [conda create](https://conda.io/docs/commands/env/conda-env-create.html)

+## How to push to production?

+Don't!

+The responsibility lies with the deployment officer.